JacobLinCool/VibeSign/README.md

 - **Drawing Input**: Utilizes `UIViewRepresentable` to wrap a custom `UIView` (`PencilTrackView`) for capturing detailed touch data from Apple Pencil.
 This allows access to properties like `force`, `altitudeAngle`, and `azimuthAngle` from `UITouch`.
 - **Data Storage**: Signatures are currently stored in-memory.
 For persistence across app launches, further development would be needed (e.g., using Core Data, SwiftData, or saving to files).
 - **Data Export**: Employs `JSONEncoder` with ISO8601 date formatting for creating the JSONL export file.
 Each signature record in the export includes the creation date and an array of pencil samples.
+- **Signature Replay**: The detailed view allows for an animated replay of the signature, visualizing the drawing process based on the captured timestamps.

 ## Export Format (JSONL)